zarthur/CSCC-Fundamentals-Android-Notes/projects/readme.md

 ## Project 4
 Project 4 should make use of topics covered during weeks twelve though fifteen.

-Modify your code from project 3 to support adding, updating, and listing tasks to/from a remote server using JSON and a RESTful API.
+Modify your code from project 3 to support adding, updating, removing, listing tasks, and listing task of a certain priority to/from a remote server using JSON and a RESTful API.
 The URL used to access the server will be provided later in class.

 Creating and updating a task will require sending JSON to the server in the following form: